Joy in the Morning (film): Plot

 In the late 1920s, 18-year-old Annie McGairy travels from Brooklyn to a college town in the Midwest to marry her boyfriend Carl Brown, a law student, at the local courthouse.
 The newlyweds must overcome many obstacles, including disapproval from their parents (who knew each other before emigrating to the U.S. from Ireland), financial problems, and Annie's sexual insecurities.
-Due to the marriage, Carl's law school cuts off his loans, and his father cuts off support from home, forcing Carl to work multiple jobs on top of studying.
-Annie causes gossip in the town by befriending a lonely, gay florist and babysitting for the mistress of a married businessman.
+Due to the marriage, Carl's law school cuts off his loans; his father also cuts off financial support, forcing Carl to work multiple jobs on top of studying.
+Annie causes local gossip by befriending a lonely, gay florist and babysitting for the mistress of a married businessman.

 Annie discovers she is pregnant, but before she can tell Carl, the couple have a heated argument caused by the stress of his night job interfering with the couple's marital intimacy.
-Annie leaves Carl and returns to her mother in Brooklyn, without telling Carl she is pregnant, not wanting to burden him while he finishes his education.
-Devastated by the loss of Annie, Carl's schoolwork suffers, putting him in danger of failing all his classes.
+Annie returns to her mother in Brooklyn without telling Carl she is pregnant, not wanting to burden him while he finishes his education.
+Carl, devastated without Annie, falls behind with his studies which puts him in danger of failing his classes.
 When Carl's father discovers the situation, including Annie's now-obvious pregnancy, his attitude toward Annie softens, and he convinces the couple to reconcile.
-Annie helps Carl to catch up in his studies and pass his exams on the same day Annie gives birth.
-Carl graduates, and he and Annie celebrate a church wedding with family and friends before happily riding away with their new baby son.
+Annie helps Carl catch up with his studies and Carl passes his exams the same day Annie gives birth.
+Carl graduates, and he and Annie celebrate a church wedding with family and friends before happily riding away with their newborn son.